Clayton Richard: Chicago Cubs

 On July 3, 2015, Richard was traded to the Chicago Cubs for cash.
+The next day he had his contract selected to the major league roster.
 His first start for the Cubs was a 7–2 victory against the Miami Marlins on July 4.
 After going 1–0 in three appearances (two starts), Richard was outrighted to AAA.
 After one start in AAA, Richard was called up to start on August 2 against the Milwaukee Brewers.
 Richard got the victory, pitching six innings of one-run ball, striking out three and walking none.
 He was designated for assignment a second time a day later.
 After electing for free agency, Richard re-signed with the club two days later to take a bullpen role when reliever Rafael Soriano developed a sore shoulder.
 Richard pitched to a 3.38 ERA over 211/3 innings with two walks and one home run out of the bullpen over the rest of the year, and finished the 2015 season 4–2 with a 3.83 ERA in 23 games (three starts).

 In 2016, Richard was used as a situational leftie out of the bullpen until he was placed on the disabled list on June 21 with a blister on his finger.
 He returned to the bullpen in July but was designated for assignment on July 26 when Aroldis Chapman was added to the roster and then released on August 3.
 With the Cubs in 2016, Richard was 0–1 with a 6.43 ERA in 14 innings over 25 games.
+He was released on August 3.
 The Cubs went on to win the World Series, and Richard was presented with a World Series ring when he returned to Wrigley Field with the Padres in 2017.